Najib Razak was long regarded as Malaysian political aristocracy.

 In 2016, a security act aimed at combating terrorism was used to detain electoral reform activists.

-In April this year, Mr Najib's government set up a law against spreading "fake news".
+Ahead of the 2018 election, Najib's government set up a law against spreading "fake news".

 Challenges and controversies

 The real blight of Najib's political career has been accusations of corruption and mismanagement over the state investment fund, 1Malaysia Development Berhad.